How Warren Buffett Became One of the World’s Richest Investors

 Tip: The way tax drag actually erodes returns in a non-registered account is brutal.
 Stop chasing high dividend yields in taxable accounts if you don’t need the income.

-The exponential curve of compound interest is back-end loaded.
-The math doesn’t get truly staggering until year twenty or thirty.
-If you continuously interrupt the compounding by panic-selling during a recession, or profit-taking after a 20% run, you reset the curve back to zero.
-Buffett’s staggering net worth is primarily the result of living a very long time and never interrupting the geometric progression of his high-quality assets.
-The formula requires duration, and duration requires an iron stomach.
+The exponential architecture of compound interest is completely back-end loaded.
+The math doesn’t deliver staggering absolute numbers until you enter decades two and three of an uninterrupted holding period.
+If you continuously interrupt that trajectory by panic-selling during macro drawdowns or profit-taking after a 20% equity rally, you reset your compounding baseline back to zero.
+Wow.
+Buffett’s net worth is primarily the product of continuous survival and refusing to interrupt the geometric progression of his quality assets.
+The formula requires duration, and duration requires the behavioral capacity to stomach tracking error.
+Independent allocators should recognize that the real premium belongs to those who do absolutely nothing during market noise.

 • Geometric Progression: Recognizing that the vast majority of absolute dollar gains occur in the final decades of a holding period.